 Home to the Asheville Community Theatre since 1972, the building at 35 Walnut Street received its first major renovation under McMillan Pazdan Smith’s careful guidance in 2017.
 The design team included a wide range of specialists, from lighting and rigging to sound, A/V, and seating consultants, collaborating holistically in a shared 3D BIM model.
 Together this team was charged with updating the theatre in every aspect possible — balancing the needs for building code and material finish updates with a desire for enhanced performance capabilities — all within a very firm budget.

-Phase 1 of the project was completed on schedule and under budget in July 2017 at a cost of $1.05 million.
+Phase 1 of the project was completed in July 2017.
 Phase 2 is expected to potentially include a new black box theatre and education complex adjacent to the existing building.